Own website for artists and other creative: Why it is so important

 Step 2: identify individual goals

-First determine your very personal goals for creating an artist website.
-Would you like to simply use the page as a digital portfolio of your work?
+First, define your individual goals for creating an artist website.
+Do you simply want to use the site as a digital portfolio of your work?
 Do you want to sell art online ?
-Is the website also intended for marketing purposes , for example to announce a gallery in which visitors can personally see their art?
+Is the website also intended for marketing purposes , such as announcing a gallery where visitors can see your art in person?

 Your goals determine which type of website functionality is required.
 In this way you can search for the right CMS and template that best meets your individual requirements.